 For additional information, please visit the Education Events page.
 For all ISHR events, please see the ISHR calendar.
 To receive email announcements about upcoming events and opportunities, students can sign up for our listserves.

-The Human Rights Essay Contest and Colloquium contest and colloquium acknowledges students who have written exceptional academic papers that address issues related to human rights.
+The Human Rights Essay Contest and Colloquium Contest acknowledge students who have written exceptional academic papers that address issues related to human rights.

 Cash prizes of $500 will be awarded to two graduate students currently enrolled at Columbia University.
 Contest winners, along with other selected participants, are invited to present their papers during the human rights student colloquium.
 Click here to read more about the Essay Contest.

 ISHR sends out a weekly newsletter informing students of upcoming professional development opportunities, including job and internship postings, calls for papers, upcoming conferences, and funding opportunities.
 To receive the newsletter, students can sign up for our listserves.

 The Graduate School of Arts & Sciences also shares news and announcements with current students.